CircuitSetup/Remote/README.md

 Since manually renaming mp3 files is somewhat cumbersome, the firmware can do this for you - provided you can live with the files being sorted in alphabetical order: Just copy your files with their original filenames to the music folder; upon boot or upon selecting a folder containing such files, they will be renamed following the 3-digit name scheme (as mentioned: in alphabetic order).
 You can also add files to a music folder later, they will be renamed properly; when you do so, delete the file "TCD_DONE.TXT" from the music folder on the SD card so that the firmware knows that something has changed.
 The renaming process can take a while (10 minutes for 1000 files in bad cases).
 Mac users are advised to delete the ._ files from the SD before putting it back into the control board as this speeds up the process.

-To start and stop music playback, TODO.
-TODO jumps to the previous song, TODO to the next one.
+To start and stop music playback, hold "O.O" for 2 seconds.
+Briefly pressing "O.O" jumps to the previous song, pressing "RESET" to the next one.
 (The same can be achieved by entering codes on the TCD's keypad: 7002 = previous song, 7005 = play/stop, 7008 = next song).

 By default, the songs are played in order, starting at 000.mp3, followed by 001.mp3 and so on.
-TODO enables Shuffle mode, TODO disables Shuffle mode.
-TODO restarts the player at song number 0.
+Holding "RESET" toggles Shuffle mode.
 The power-up Shuffle mode can be set up in the Config Portal.

-See [here](#music-player-mode) and [here](#tcd-remote-command-reference) for a list of controls of the music player.
+See [here](#buttons-oo-and-reset) and [here](#tcd-remote-command-reference) for a list of controls of the music player.

-While the music player is playing music, other sound effects are disabled/muted.
-Initiating a time travel stops the music player.
+While the music player is playing music, other sound effects might be disabled/muted.
 The TCD-triggered alarm will, if so configured, sound and stop the music player.

 ## Connecting a Time Circuits Display